aglaia-resident/jetbrains-lsl-support/README.md

 Go to the IDE folder of your personal folder.
 Where is this folder depends on your OS and how your IDE was installed.
-For example, on Ubuntu system, that will be something like :
+For example, on Linux systems, that will be something like :

 ```
 /home/aglaia/.IntelliJIdea2018.1